Z-siteA Companion to the Works of Louis Zukofsky

 15 Dec.
 1963 / Joglars (Spring 1964)

 LZ read at Adams House, Harvard on 14 Dec.
 1963 at the invitation of the poet Michael Palmer, then a student at Harvard.
 LZ notes that the poem was written while on the train back to NYC (Booth 61).
 Joglars was edited by Palmer with Clark Coolidge (1963-1966).
 This reading and its subsequent poem took place just three weeks after the assassination of John F. Kennedy, and at “A”-15.368.21-23 indicates the poem was in some sense a response to the President’s death (see note).

 1-2 Feb.
 1964

 This poem is essentially written out of dictionaries pursuing meanings, etymologies and homophonic associations of the word mulier, which in L. means woman or wife.
-LZ consults three standard dictionaries: an English one, Lewis and Short’s Latin Dictionary, and Liddell and Scott’s An Intermediate Greek-English Lexicon.
-LZ also brings in French, in the pronunciation of mulier, to get the homonym in English mulley (235.5f), and Italian at 238.26f via moglie = It. wife.
-The precise English dictionary LZ uses is uncertain, although Webster’s is a good bet, and in any case is not CD, which explicitly rejects the etymology of mulier from mollis.
+LZ consults three standard dictionaries: Webster’s Collegiate Dictionary (5th edition), Lewis and Short’s Latin Dictionary, and Liddell and Scott’s An Intermediate Greek-English Lexicon (abridged).
+LZ also brings in Italian at 238.26f via moglie = It. wife.
 Below are copied out the relevant entries, from which the reader can trace LZ’s lines of association.

 At the time this poem was written LZ and CZ were deep in their work on Catullus together, which preoccupied them from 1958-1966, and LZ was in the habit of writing valentine poems each February, e.g. see next poem.
 At about the same time, LZ worked on Catullus 70, Nulli se dicit mulier mea nubere malle, which Francis Cornish translates: “The woman I love says that there is no one whom she would rather marry than me, not if Jupiter himself were to woo her.
 Says:—but what a woman says to her ardent lover should be written in wind and running water.”
 Corman notes that mulier also appears in Catullus 87 (“Poetry as Translation” 28).